pixeldroid/programming-pages/lib/doc/_guides/Installing-the-site-template/Template-files.md

     ├─scripts/          / javascript aggregation into single file └─styles/           / css aggregation into single file

-User authored content should provide a homepage and some combination of API documentation, examples, and/or guides:
+User authored content should include a homepage and some combination of API documentation, examples, and/or guides:

     ├─index.md          / user provided homepage
     ├─_api/             / (optional) user provided api reference